 Nobody has a monopoly on good ideas.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 3 Episode 1.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they haven’t been actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 3 episode 1: